 What is Process Art?

 Process Art is basically a series of movements, where the focus is placed on the ‘process’ of creating rather than the end product.
-This includes gathering the materia
+This includes gathering the materials, organising or sorting them, preparing them and assembling them in a creative way.

 Process art is seen as more open ended compared to traditional art types.
 It gives children the chance to explore the world around them, pose questions, and figure out how things work using a variety of materials in a creative way.